learn-co-curriculum/dsc-instance-methods-lab/README.md

 You will be able to:

+* Compare instance methods and attributes
-* Define classes and instantiate instances of those classes
+* Define and call an instance method
+* Define instance attributes
-* Define and call instance methods
+* Explain the self variable and its relation to instance objects
+* Create an instance of a class

 ## Defining Classes and Instance Methods